Contextuality Analysis of the Double Slit Experiment (With a Glimpse Into Three Slits): Concluding Remarks

 \section{Concluding Remarks}

-We have established that the system of random variables describing the double-slit experiment is noncontextual.
+We have established that the system of random variables describing the double-slit experiment (in terms of which open slits the particle passes through before hitting or missing the detector) is noncontextual for all possible scenarios.
 For experiments involving more than two slits, the systems describing them can be contextual.
+In fact, excluding some special cases, every set of observable (in the statistical sense) detection probabilities in this case allows for a contextual scenario and a noncontextual scenario.
 The interpretation of the noncontextuality of the double-slit system is that all context-dependence in this system is due to direct influences exerted by the state of a slit (open or closed) upon the probabilities with which a particle passes through the other slit and hits the detector.
-By contrast, in some of the triple-slit systems (not necessarily physically realizable), the difference in the identity of random variables tied to a given slit under different (open-closed) arrangements of other slits cannot be accounted by the difference in the distributions of these random variables alone: we have a ``pure contextuality'' here, on top of any possible direct influences.
+These direct influences are manifested in the differences in the distributions of random variables sharing a content (tied to the same open slit).
+By contrast, one can construct triple-slit systems (on paper, their physical realizability is open to investigation), in which the difference in the identity of random variables tied to a given slit under different (open-closed) arrangements of other slits cannot be accounted by the difference in the distributions of these random variables alone: we have a ``pure contextuality'' here, on top of any possible direct influences.
 Physical mechanisms of direct influences play no role in our analysis.
 With the exception of the prohibition for a particle to pass through a closed slit, the analysis involves no physical assumptions whatever.

-This raises the general question of whether contextuality, the notion that comes to us primarily (though not exclusively) from quantum mechanics, has any quantum-mechanical meaning.
-Indeed, the notion itself is formulated entirely in terms of classical probability theory, with the Kolmogorovian notions of random variables and their (joint) distributions.
-Quantum computations can in some cases result in a system that can be shown (by means of classical probability theory) to be contextual.
-The question is, however, whether for quantum mechanics this is merely a curious by-product of the quantum computations.
-Does the knowledge that a system is contextual or noncontextual change the way a quantum physicist deals with the system?
-Thus, in the EPR/Bohm experiment, the (non)contextuality of the system depends on what specific axes Alice and Bob choose to measure spins along.
-Is there a quantum-theoretic difference between the contextual and noncontextual combinations of axes?